flickerbox/fabric/README.md

 This is Flickerbox's reset.
 It's small but opionionated.
 It completely abolishes list-item bullets (if you need a bulleted list, add the bullets yourself).

 ### Typography ###
 The only place typography can be changed is in the _typography.scss file.
-This ensures that typography will consistent and one-offs font styles will be kept to a minimum.
+This ensures that typography will be consistent and one-offs font styles will be kept to a minimum.
 Doing so allows the font-sizes to resize in all breakpoints with ease - which also makes composing responsive CSS much faster.

 If you choose to @extend a font-style, only do so from a root-level class.
 Never @extend from a nested class.